Banovac: coin from Province of Slavonia (Hungary)

 Banovac (denár), 1270-1272: Province of Slavonia (Hungary)

 Slavonia — historical region in the east of modern Croatia.
-How the Slavonic Banovina existed as part of the medieval Hungarian kingdom.
+In the status of Slavonic Banovina it existed as part of the medieval Hungarian kingdom.
 It was located on the territory of modern Croatia, Bosnia and Herzegovina, and existed since the 13th century until 1476, when it was annexed to the Banovina of Croatia.

 Ruler: Stephen V (Hungarian "István V") — King of Hungary and Croatia between 1270 and 1272, and Duke of Styria from 1258 to 1260.